USA Tariff Information

 However, there are underlying principles that can provide a good level of confidence.
 There is a specific HTS code for computer keyboards - 8471.60.2000.
 A complete keyboard (apart from customer added switches/keycaps etc), fully or partially assembled is still classified as a keyboard.
 Even if it could be considered a kit (completely unassembled) or a set (keyboard and a separate PCB), its essential character remains a computer keyboard.
 Under the HTS system, a keyboard is generally tariff free.

-However, for the USA now, it is the country of origin rules that really are the single most significant factor.
-Currently, a computer keyboard manufactured in China will generally attract around a 30% tariff on its landed value.
-However, this average 30% reciprocal tariff is due to expire on the 10th Nov 2025 so this could well change again imminently.
-These tariffs are probably being absorbed by the manufacturer, importer and supplier currently with some or all passed on to the US consumer.
-If the import costs continue as they are or escalate further it is reasonable to assume that more will be passed on to the consumer in time, increasing the final product cost.
+However, for the USA now, it is the country of origin rules that really is the single most significant factor.
+Currently, a computer keyboard manufactured in China will generally attract around a 20% tariff on its landed value (updated following adjustments agreed during the most recent negotiation between China and the US, effective from 10th November 2025).
+However, different estimating tools are currently indicating varied results from 20% through to 35% so it's not at all clear.
+These tariffs will be/are probably being absorbed by the manufacturer, importer and supplier currently with some (or all) passed on to the US consumer.
+If the tariff regime continues in this manner or escalates further it is reasonable to assume that more will be passed on to the consumer in time, increasing the final product cost.

 For a non-China based manufacturer, the country reciprocal tariffs are likely to apply.
 In the case of the UK, this is set generally at 10% if/until a free trade agreement (currently being negotiated) comes into effect.
 However, for a product to be classified with a UK country of origin, it has to have been sufficiently worked or processed in the UK to meet the specific rules.
 For goods that incorporate non-originating materials (some keyboard components manufactured in China for instance), origin is determined in two ways: